Saturday, November 9, 2019 at 7 PM

 Jonathan Richter, director

-The Cambridge Symphony Orchestra joins forces with four returning CSO soloists – Indra Thomas, Joanna Porackova, Javier Abreu,and Ron Loyd – and the University Choir and Chamber Choir from University of Massachusetts Lowell (Jonathan Richter, director), to present two powerful works for chorus and orchestra, one classic and one contemporary, side-by-side in concert.
+The Cambridge Symphony Orchestra joins forces with four acclaimed soloists – Indra Thomas, Joanna Porackova, Giovanni Formisano, and Ron Loyd – and the choral forces of the University Choir and Chamber Choir from University of Massachusetts Lowell, Members of the Nashoba Valley Chorale, and the Nashua High School North Concert Choir to present two powerful works for chorus and orchestra, one classic and one contemporary, side-by-side in concert.

 Ludwig van Beethoven completed his Symphony No. 9 (1824) three years before his death.
 This monumental final symphony, a masterpiece of lyrical beauty and heroic triumph, moves toward utopian celebration with the stirring “Ode to Joy,” for which Beethoven introduced soloists and chorus into a major symphony for the first time.